h1376h/MLCourse/ML_Obsidian_Vault/Lectures/8/Quiz/L8_2_Quiz.md

 4. How do you handle selection in online learning?
 5. Compare different timing strategies
 6. If preprocessing takes 2 minutes per feature and feature selection takes 1 minute per feature, calculate the total pipeline time for three strategies: (1) preprocess all 100 features then select 20, (2) select 20 features then preprocess them, (3) preprocess 50 features then select 20.
 Which strategy is fastest and by how much?
+7. Design an adaptive feature selection pipeline
+8. If you have streaming data, how do you modify the selection strategy?
+9. How do you handle feature drift over time?
+10. Compare batch vs incremental feature selection approaches

 For a detailed explanation of this question, see [Question 20: Selection Timing](L8_2_20_explanation.md).